 PIPKA: The mission board of GKMI (Union of Muria Christian Churches of Indonesia), founded in 1965.
 PIPKA is an acronym for Pekabaran Injil dan Pelayanan Kasih (evangelization and service).
 PIPKA sends missionaries, church planters, and community development workers to the various islands and provinces of Indonesia that cannot be reached by the Muria churches (which are located primarily in Central Java).
 Among PIPKA’s ministries are: leadership training; church planting; charity and social services in areas such as disaster relief, scholarship, and support for undeveloped regions; and community development, with projects in agriculture, fish farming, and cattle raising.
 PIPKA and EMM partner through the International Missions Association, which they both helped found.

-Vietnam Mennonite Church: Mennonite Central Committee workers entered Vietnam in the 1954, followed by the first EMM workers in 1957.
-The Vietnam Mennonite Church struggled to become legally recognized for 50 years, finally receiving official recognition in 2007.
-EMM partners with the church in leadership training.
+Vietnam Mennonite Church: Mennonite Central Committee workers entered Vietnam in 1954, followed by the first EMM workers in 1957.
+The Vietnam Mennonite Church struggled to become legally recognized for 15 years, finally receiving official recognition in 2007.
+Today, EMM partners with the church in leadership training.

 Evangelical Church of Czech Brethren: EMM church planting workers have collaborated with and been trained by leaders in the Czech Brethren Church in preparation for training disciples and witnessing in Eastern Europe.
 Learn more here.